-We have endorsed today a set of commitments which apply to both refugees and migrants and also sets of commitments for refugees and migrants respectively.
+21. We have endorsed today a set of commitments that apply to both refugees and migrants, as well as separate sets of commitments for refugees and migrants.
 We do so taking into account different national realities, capacities and levels of development and respecting national policies and priorities.
-We reaffirm our commitment to international law and emphasize that this Declaration and its Annexes are to be implemented in a manner that is consistent with the rights and obligations of States under international law.
+We reaffirm our commitment to international law and emphasize that this declaration and its appendices are to be implemented in a manner that is consistent with the rights and obligations of States under international law.
 While some commitments are mainly applicable to one group, they may also be applicable to the other.
 Furthermore, while they are all framed in the context of the large movements we are considering today, many may be applicable also to regular migration.
-In addition, Annex I to this Declaration contains a

-Comprehensive Refugee Response Framework and outlines steps toward the achievement of a Global Compact on refugees in 2018, while Annex II sets out steps towards the achievement of a Global Compact for Safe, Orderly and Regular Migration in 2018.
+Appendix I to the present declaration contains a comprehensive refugee response framework and outlines steps towards the achievement of a global compact on refugees in 2018, while appendix II sets out steps towards the achievement of a global compact for safe, orderly and regular migration in 2018.

-Commitments which apply to both refugees and migrants
+II.
+Commitments that apply to both refugees and migrants